gabrielbaki/backend_takehome_gabrielbaki/README.md

  7 | Grace | grace@example.com | 2023-07-01 | 1 | 1.1 | 0.0909090909090909 | 2 | Compound B
  8 | Heidi | heidi@example.com

-### ETL API Documentation
+## ETL API Documentation
 The ETL API has been designed to execute an Extract-Transform-Load (ETL) process, reading data from CSV files, deriving and processing data, and then loading the data into a PostgreSQL database.
 The ETL process is triggered via a HTTP GET request.
 This documentation provides an overview of the available endpoints and the functionality of the ETL processor.

-## API Endpoint
+### API Endpoint
 Endpoint: /trigger_etl
 Method: GET
 This endpoint runs from `app.py` triggers the ETL process.
 It does not require any parameters or body content.

-# Request
-No parameters or body content are required.
+- Request:  No parameters or body content are required.

-# Response
-The response to this GET request will be a JSON object containing a status message and the result of the ETL process.
+- Response:  The response to this GET request will be a JSON object containing a status message and the result of the ETL process.

 Example:
 {